-The number of sites blacked out since July 2019, when Consob got the power to order that the websites of fraudulent financial intermediaries be blacked out, has thus risen to 882.
+The number of sites blacked out since July 2019, when Consob got the power to order the black-out of websites of fraudulent financial intermediaries, has thus risen to 875.

 The measures adopted by Consob can be consulted on the website www.consob.it.

 The black-out of these websites by internet service providers operating on Italian territory is ongoing.
 For technical reasons, it can take several days for the black-out to come into effect.